Today, let’s talk about the best facial products for African American skin because it’s safe to say that our skin is different from others!

 The best exfoliators for African American skin

-EXFOLIATION is a common term that many of us hear about, but most of us don’t know what it means.
+Exfoliation is a common term that many of us hear about, but some of us don’t know what it means.
 So, to clear things up for you – exfoliation is the process of removing dead skin cells from your skin.
 There are two different ways to do this: manual and chemical.

 One way to exfoliate is by using an exfoliator like a scrub or a brush.
 These manual methods work great on the face and the body as they remove those pesky dry patches and leave you with fresh, soft skin!

 Daily exfoliation is essential for smooth, healthy-looking skin but it’s also the step in our skin care regimen that’s most misunderstood.
 People are overwhelmed by confusing, intimidating messages around exfoliation – afraid overdoing it might strip skin of its natural oils and cause breakouts, increased sensitivity, or dry, flaky skin.

 The other way to exfoliate is by using chemical products such as glycolic acid or retinoids that chemically break down the bonds that hold those dead cells together, revealing healthy new skin underneath.

 The INKEY List Polyhydroxy Acid Toner.
 PHA is a gentle chemical exfoliant for all skin types, including sensitive skin.
 It removes dead skin cells from the surface and locks in moisture for lasting hydration.